jina-ai/docs/chapters/peas-and-pods.rst

 Singleton Or Not?
 ------------------

-In jina, if a Pod only contains one Pea, we call it a Singleton Pod.
+In Jina, if a Pod only contains only one Pea, we call it a Singleton Pod.
 If a user, define `parallel` as 1, then it will be considered as Singleton.
 Otherwise, one Pod manages at least two Peas. e.g. `parallel` is at least 2.